 March 15, 2019 - Local program hosted by area specialists with speaker Dr. Marcos Vargas.
 Program held from 8am-3pm, Hilton Garden Inn

 April 11, 2019- Coastal Carolina Hygiene Forum session: 6:00 pm at the Courtyard by Marriott (2.5 CE credits)

 April 25, 2019 - Goal Oriented Treatment Planning with Corticotomy-Facilitated Orthodontics with Dr. Rebecca Bockow: 6:00 pm, Courtyard by Marriott (2.5 CE credits)

-May 17, 2019 - Systematic Restorative Approach for Perfecting the Soft-Tissue Restorative Interface for Clinical Success with Dr. Ariel Raigrodski, venue TBD(7 CE Credits)
+May 17, 2019 - Systematic Restorative Approach for Perfecting the Soft-Tissue Restorative Interface for Clinical Success with Dr. Ariel Raigrodski, Hilton Garden Inn Jacksonville, (7 CE Credits)

 8:00 am: Breakfast served

 10:15 am - 10:30 am: Break

 1:00 pm - 1:45 pm: Section III

 2:00 pm - 3:00 pm: Summary & Q&A

 June 13, 2019 - Final Dinner Introducing the 2019/20 academic program: 6:00 pm, The Osprey Grill, Jacksonville, NC.
 RSVP Click Here